mxpaspa/currency-converter-cli/readme.md

 # converter-cli

-A CLI application that makes real-time currency conversions
+A Node CLI application that makes real-time currency conversions

 ## Installation using :package: npm